Use the

 Yamaguchi Prefecture

 Otherworldly and mesmerizing, Akiyoshidai in Yamaguchi Prefecture is one of Japan’s largest karst plateaus.
-Its thousands of protruding limestone rocks, scattered across a rolling grassy landscape, are formations of what was once a coral reef around 350 million years ago.
-Shaped by the elements of nature, the limestone often contains Paleozoic fossils, fragments of history preserved in stone.
+Its thousands of protruding limestone rocks, scattered across a rolling grassy landscape, are formations from what was once a coral reef around 350 million years ago.
+Shaped by the elements of nature, the limestone often contains Paleozoic fossils—fragments of history preserved in stone.

-Beneath the plateau lies a vast network of limestone caves known as Akiyoshido, another natural fantastical phenomenon, filled with stalactites, stalagmites and pools of still water.
+Beneath the plateau lies a vast network of limestone caves known as Akiyoshido, another natural fantastical phenomenon.
+The caves are filled with stalactites, stalagmites, and pools of still water.

 Akiyoshidai is a Quasi-National Park and a designated Special Natural Monument of Japan, and there are many ways you can take in its 350-million-year history.
-You could take a tour on an all-terrain Segways, or rent a cross bike or electric cross bike for ease and speed!
+You could take a tour on an all-terrain Segway or rent a crossbike or electric crossbike for convenience and speed.

 Please Choose Your Language